What to See in Moscow

 - Taxi drivers don’t speak much English but getting around by Uber is really easy and surprisingly cheap.

 - Most people, certainly those in tourist areas, do speak English.

-- Learn a few words of Russian, the locals will appreciate it.
+- Learn a few words of Russian, and the locals will appreciate it.

 - Try some of the delicious local Russian cuisines.

-- Stay at least three nights, we stayed four.
+- Stay for at least three nights.
+We stayed four.
 It wasn’t long enough.
 In fact, stay as long as you can.

 Disclaimer: Our trip was partially sponsored by Strelka Tours, but all the reviews and opinions are our own!